 The ‘Screening Test for you and your baby’ link here has this information in 13 different languages.

 Please remember: Screening tests are non-invasive tests and are offered to all pregnant women, they are NOT diagnostic tests.
 At Liverpool Women's we offer 1st trimester combined screening and 2nd trimester quad screening and scans as per the national fetal anomaly screening programme.
 Alongside the combined screening programme we also offer a bespoke service which includes reflex to a non-invasive prenatal test (NIPT/DNA) if the combined test results come back as high chance (more than 1 in 800 chances of baby being affected by Downs, Edwards or Pataus syndromes).

-If you are thinking about having screening for Downs syndrome, Edwards syndrome and Patous syndrome please read these leaflets in more detail: ‘The Combined test’ and ‘The Reflex DNA test’ (available with an early scan from 11 to 14 weeks of pregnancy) ‘The Quadruple Test' (available following a scan from over 14 weeks up to 20 weeks).
+If you are thinking about having screening for Downs syndrome, Edwards syndrome and Pataus syndrome please read these leaflets in more detail: ‘The Combined Test’ and ‘The Reflex DNA Test’ (available with an early scan from 11 to 14 weeks of pregnancy) ‘The Quadruple Test' (available following a scan from over 14 weeks up to 20 weeks).

 Download an Antenatal and Newborn Screening Timeline to understand the optimum stages for testing.

 Non-invasive RhD Testing - Blood Group